robertliwpe/wpeseleniumaccesslogs/README.md

 ## To Use:

-Simply clone the repo and open `init.sh` in your chosen terminal client and follow the instructions.
+Simply clone the repo and open `init.sh` in your chosen terminal client (Right Click > Open With...) and follow the instructions.

-## Roadmap
+## Authentication

-Currently for WP Engine internal use only, so OKTA credentials and appropriate LDAP permission-sets are required.
-Will be building in logic for more general authentication in next version.
+Supports WP Engine internal use with OKTA credentials and appropriate LDAP permission-sets.
+Also support standard login.
+Does not support customer MFA or SSO login methods.

+It is recommended you create a dedicated user account in the User Portal with the minimum access required for this script with username/password authentication.
+It is also recommended this account be decomissioned and reprovisioned periodically.